Mohamed Suffian Mohamed Hashim

-Mohamed Suffian bin Mohamed Hashim (12 November 1917 – 26 September 2000) was a Malaysian judge, eventually serving as Lord President of the Federal Court from 1974 to 1982.
+Mohamed Suffian bin Mohamed Hashim (12 November 1917 – 26 September 2000) was a Malaysian barrister, eventually serving as Lord President of the Federal Court from 1974 to 1982.
 He had previously served as Chief Justice of Malaya.

 Suffian was born in 1917 in Kota Lama Kiri, a small village on the banks of Sungai Perak near Kuala Kangsar and went to the Malay School, Lenggong and Clifford School, Kuala Kangsar, before going to England on a Queen's scholarship in 1936.

 During World War II, unable to return home from England because of the Japanese Occupation, he worked as a news broadcaster and commentator with the All-India Radio, New Delhi, and later with the BBC in London where he acquired an interest in current affairs and in lucid writing.

 Education

 Suffian read law at Gonville and Caius College, Cambridge before becoming a member of Middle Temple.
 He also held an honorary LL.D. from the National University of Singapore and an honorary D.Litt. from University of Malaya.